Intergalactic dust

 Intergalactic dust is cosmic dust in between galaxies in intergalactic space.
 Evidence for intergalactic dust has been suggested as early as 1949, and study of it grew throughout the late 20th century.
 There are large variations in the distribution of intergalactic dust.
-The dust may affect intergalactic distance measurements, such as to supernovae and quasars in other galaxies.
+Dust may affect intergalactic distance measurements, such as supernovae and quasars in other galaxies.
+Partially due to the dust's absorption and re-emission of visible light, observations of more distant astronomical objects have greater apparent magnitude when conducted in infrared.

 Intergalactic dust can form intergalactic dust clouds, known since the 1960s to exist around some galaxies.
 By the 1980s, at least four intergalactic dust clouds had been discovered within several megaparsecs of the Milky Way galaxy, exemplified by the Okroy Cloud.